WAYNE TRUTER, University of Pretoria,

 Integrated crop and pasture-based livestock production systems

-This article is the 24th of a series of articles highlighting a specific crop species that can play an imperative role in conservation agriculture (CA)-based crop-pasture rotations.
-Besides improving the physical, chemical, hydrological and biological properties of the soil, such species, including annual or perennial cover crops, can successfully be used as animal feed.
+This article is the 18th in a series of articles highlighting a specific pasture crop species that can play an imperative role

-Livestock production systems are in many ways dependent on the utilisation of forage species, in this case as an annual cover crop, and can therefore become an integral component of CA-based crop pasture rotations.
+Livestock production systems are in many ways dependant on the utilisation of pasture species, in this case as a pasture ley crop, and can therefore become an integral component of CA-based croppasture rotations.

-It is imperative to identify a plant species fulfilling the requirements of a dual purpose crop, i.e. for livestock fodder and/or soil restoration.
-This article focuses on an annual winter grass cover crop with the potential to be used to improve soil conditions and to provide high quality forage for ruminants.
+It is imperative to identify a pasture species fulfilling the requirements of a dual purpose crop, i.e. for livestock fodder and/or soil restoration.
+This article focuses on an annual leguminous pasture crop commonly used to improve soil conditions and to provide a good grazing for ruminants.